MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 Measures to Minimize Damage to Brand Image

-To minimize damage to your brand image, it is necessary to ① respond appropriately in accordance with laws and regulations and ② disclose information quickly and accurately.
+To mitigate potential damage to your brand image, it is essential to respond appropriately in accordance with applicable laws and regulations, and to disclose information promptly and accurately.

 Investigation by a Third-Party Committee, Not an Internal Organization

-In the case of Toshiba, initially, a “special investigation committee” was established, consisting of four out of six members who were current executives of Toshiba, with the then Muromachi chairman as the chairman.
+In the case of Toshiba, an initial “special investigation committee” was established, consisting of four out of six members who were current Toshiba executives, with the then-Muromachi chairman as the chairman.
 The following month, a “third-party committee” was established.

-It is unclear why Toshiba did not conduct an investigation by the “third-party committee” from the beginning, but if they had requested an investigation by the “third-party committee” when the financial misconduct was uncovered, the facts would have been known much earlier.
+The reasons behind Toshiba’s decision to not pursue an investigation by the “third-party committee” from the outset remain unclear.
+However, if they had requested an investigation by the “third-party committee” when the financial misconduct was uncovered, the facts would have been revealed at an earlier stage.

 Trust in a Company Can Vary Greatly Depending on How It Handles the Media